11390 east Via Linda Suite 103 Scottsdale, AZ 85259

 Opiates are substances derived from the Opium poppy or synthetic analogues that have similar effects.
 Some common examples of common opiates include morphine, heroin, percocet, demerol, oxycodone, methadone and tramadol.

 Compounding the situation, for anyone taking opiates regularly, nerve receptors adapt and begin to resist the drug, causing the need for higher doses.
-This leads to a physical withdrawal reaction which occurs when the drug leaves the body and receptors must re-adapt to its absence.
+This process leads to a physical withdrawal reaction which occurs when the drug leaves the body and receptors must re-adapt to its absence.
 In other words, withdrawal symptoms result when the person stops taking the drugs.
 Therefore, withdrawal from opiates can occur whenever any chronic use is discontinued or reduced.

-1. What are Suboxone and Subutex?
+1. What are Buprenorphine, Suboxone, and Subutex?

 Subutex and Suboxone are medications approved for the treatment of opiate dependence.
-Both medicines contain the active ingredient, buprenorphine hydrochloride, which works to reduce the symptoms of opiate dependence.
+Both medicines contain the active ingredient buprenorphine hydrochloride, which works to reduce the symptoms of opiate dependence.

 3. Will most prescriptions be for the Suboxone formulation?

 Buprenorphine products are the first narcotic drugs available under the Drug Abuse Treatment Act (DATA) of 2000 for the treatment of opiate dependence that can be prescribed in a doctor’s office.
 This change will provide more patients with the opportunity to access treatment.

 5. What are some possible side effects of Subutex and Suboxone?

-- Cold or flu-like symptoms
+- Cold or flu-like symptoms including

 - Sleeping difficulties

-- Mood swings.
+- Mood swings

-Like other opioids, Subutex and Suboxone have been associated with respiratory depression (difficulty breathing) especially when combined with other depressants.
+Like other opioids, Subutex and Suboxone have been associated with respiratory depression (difficulty breathing), especially when combined with other depressants.

 6. Are patients able to take home supplies of these medicines?

 Yes.
 Subutex and Suboxone are less controlled than methadone because they have a lower potential for abuse and are less dangerous regarding a possible overdose.

-Vivitrol® is an FDA-approved, branded version of injectable Naltrexone.
+Vivitrol is an FDA-approved, branded version of injectable Naltrexone.

 Suboxone (Buprenorphine & Naltrexone) Treatment